mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 The merge go to the branch that you are working on.
 So if you are working on the new branch, the merge will go to the new branch and not the main branch.
 You have to switch to the main branch and merge the new branch to the main branch.

 - `git merge <branch-name>` -> merge changes from a branch into the current branch
+- `git merge --abort` -> abort the merge and restore the previous state (stop the merge process)

 ## Merge Conflicts